OreOliciouZ/MotD.md/Space Engineers.md

 * We will provide you a Large Miner

+* 5x Dark Matter Core Keys

 * 1000 ingots of all available ingots

-* 5x Dark Matter Core Keys which will give you the ability to craft 1 of the Dark Matter Core

 For 25.00€ you can purchase: